 Step 2: Create or select another Multiple choice question you wish to add segmentation to.

-Step 3: Open the Visual settings menu by clicking the gray paintbrush icon.
+Step 3: Open the Visual settings menu by clicking the button in the top right-hand corner.

 Step 4: Scroll down to the section labeled 'Segment responses' and select the Enable button.